StamatisDeli/udacity-restaurant-reviews.github.io/README.md

         I found a solution online, I will try that. https://www.youtube.com/watch?v=BfL3pprhnms It works offline.

-##Acknowledgements
+## Acknowledgements

 For this project I want to thank the community for their support as always, special mentions to David Lower and Mohammed Riaad.
-A thank you to the girl on the You Tube video for a very good solution, which helped very much my understanding of Service Workers.
+A thank you to the girl on the You Tube "bitsofcode" video for a very good solution, which helped very much my understanding of Service Workers.